This page describes various error codes and error messages you might encounter when working with

 Error table

-the BigQuery API include an HTTP error code and an errors object in the response body.
-The
+Responses from the BigQuery API include an HTTP error code and an error object in the response body.
+An error object is typically one of the following:

-If you receive an HTTP response code that doesn't appear in the list below, the response code
+If you receive an HTTP response code that doesn't appear in the following table, the response code

 range indicate a server-side error.
 If you receive a 5xx